rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 hidden: false
 ---

-Next, we are going to discuss the major protocols stipulating the communication between th devices connected to the Internet.
+Next, we are going to discuss major protocols stipulating the communication between the devices connected to the Internet.

 ## Internet is like an onion

 Internet has layers.
-Different protocols that are responsible for communicating can be grouped in 4 layers.
+Different protocols that are responsible for communication can be grouped in 4 layers.

 1. Link layer